 Besides our significant contribution to the realisation of its “Emerald” building, the unique reception area and atmospheric entrance to the museum’s exhibition rooms, we supported another special project: Shigeru Ban's summer pavilion − which opened during the 2013 Zurich Festival.

 The Japanese star architect created a mobile pavillon for the Villa Wesendonk terrace out of astonishing material – cardboard and ultra-light carbon supports.
-The pavillon will be set up again in 2014 as an arena and stage for various events as part of the Zurich Festival.
+The pavillon was set up again in 2014 as an arena and stage for various events as part of the Zurich Festival.

 We have a long-standing commitment to corporate responsibility and strive to implement this across our business.
 Our performance has received high ratings from independent third-party organisations.